 The Town of Silverton, the Durango and Silverton Narrow Gauge Railroad and the Mayflower Mill have each been designated a National Historical Landmark.
 The Old Hundred Boarding House, owned by SJCHS, is on the Colorado list of Historic Places.
 Properties owned by the San Juan Historical Society include the Mayflower Mill, the Little Nation Mill (located at Howardsville), the Silverton Standard and the Miner newspaper, the Engine House (housing the famous 315 narrow gauge steam locomotive), and the Silverton Power Station.

-The Historical Society operates the Mining Heritage Center, the 1902 County Jail Museum in Silverton, the Mayflower Mill Tour, the Allen Nossaman Memorial Archive, the Silverton Power Station and the Silverton Standard and the Miner Newspaper (designated a National Historic Site in Journalism).
+The Historical Society operates the Mining Heritage Center, the 1902 County Jail Museum in Silverton, the Mayflower Mill Tour, the Allen Nossaman Memorial Archive, and the Silverton Power Station.

 Work has begun on the Silverton Railroad Historical Park located between the Silverton Northern Engine House and the Silverton Depot.
 Another railroad effort is focused on the reconstruction of the Silverton Northern Railroad.
 The goal is to have tourist excursions from Silverton to Howardsville.
 Originally, the Silverton Northern Railroad ran to Animas Forks.